Investor Einhorn says Palihapitiya, Musk poured 'jet fuel' on GameStop

+Autos & TransportationInvestor Einhorn says Palihapitiya, Musk poured 'jet fuel' on GameStop

-BOSTON (Reuters) - Investor David Einhorn said on Thursday that prominent venture capitalist Chamath Palihapitiya and entrepreneur Elon Musk threw “jet fuel” on the GameStop Corp trading frenzy in January when the video retailer’s shares rose by 2,000% and later prompted a hearing in U.S. Congress.
+Investor David Einhorn said on Thursday that prominent venture capitalist Chamath Palihapitiya and entrepreneur Elon Musk threw "jet fuel" on the GameStop Corp (GME.N) trading frenzy in January when the video retailer's shares rose by 2,000% and later prompted a hearing in U.S. Congress.

-Einhorn, who runs hedge fund Greenlight Capital, also said U.S. lawmakers seeking answers to how day traders were able to wrest control of GameStop’s share price from established hedge funds should probe regulators instead of investors.
+Einhorn, who runs hedge fund Greenlight Capital (GLRE.O), also said U.S. lawmakers seeking answers to how day traders were able to wrest control of GameStop's share price from established hedge funds should probe regulators instead of investors.

 Amateur investors organized on social media sites such as Reddit staged a stubborn buying spree three months ago, winning out over Wall Street hedge funds that had shorted GameStop's shares or bet that the price would fall.